RWTH-EBC/AgentLib/README.md

 ## Acknowledgments

-We gratefully acknowledge the financial support by Federal Ministry \\ for Economic Affairs and Climate Action (BMWK), promotional reference 03ET1495A.
+We gratefully acknowledge the financial support by Federal Ministry \\ for Economic Affairs and Climate Action (BMWK), promotional references 03ET1495A and 03EN1006A.

 <img src="./docs/images/logos/BMWK_logo.png" alt="BMWK" width="200"/>